deepakkandpal2796/BankOfBallia/README.md

 # BankOfBallia
 While working with banks for almost 8 months i tried to make a basic bank application.
+This is a bank in ballia known as union bank of ballia.
 Hope you like it.

 [Live Website](https://deepakkandpal2796.github.io/BankOfBallia/)